mscherer/middleman-piwik/README.md

 activate :piwik do |p|
     p.id = 1
     p.domain = 'piwik.example.net'
+    p.url = '/piwik'
 end
 ```

 id is the id of the site, as given by piwik.
 Usually, it start at 1.

 domain is the domain name of the piwik server.

+url is the url of the piwik installation.
+By default, it take the root of the website.

 ## Helper